drvinceknight/pfm/_sources/about-this-book/how-is-this-book-written/main.md

 ### Black

-All code in book is checked using the `black` code formatter
+All code in the book is checked using the `black` code formatter
 <https://github.com/psf/black> this ensures that not only PEP8 is followed but
 that a specific consistent formatting convention is used.